tillbiskup/uvvispy/docs/audience.rst

 ============================

 The motivation an general idea behind the UVVisPy package is to ensure reproducibility and replicability for UVVis data processing, using the `ASpecD framework <https://www.aspecd.de/>`_.

+Furthermore, version 0.1.0 served as demonstration that completely implementing a comparably simple package as UVVisPy from scratch based on the ASpecD framework can be done within about 48 hours.